-*- coding: utf-8 -*-

 a matching model.

-> pair = matcher.uncertain_pairs()
+>>> pair = matcher.uncertain_pairs()

-> print(pair)
+>>> print(pair)

 [({'name' : 'Georgie Porgie'}, {'name' : 'Georgette Porgette'})]

-assert self.active_learner is not None, \
+self.active_learner is not None

-"Please initialize with the sample method"
+), "Please initialize with the prepare_training method"

 return [self.active_learner.pop()]